karmab/kcli-plan-samples/openshift4/README.md

 - *domain* name.
 For cloud platforms, it should point to a domain name you have access toº. `Defaults to karmalabs.com`
 - *pub_key* location.
 Defaults to `$HOME/.ssh/id_rsa.pub`
 - *pull_secret* location.
 Defaults to `./openshift_pull.json`
 - *template* rhcos template to use (should be an openstack one for ovirt/openstack and qemu for libvirt/kubevirt or on ovirt with ignition hook).
-You can let this parameter unset if you want the script to check for a rhcos template within the ones available on your client.
 - *helper_template* which template to use when deploying temporary vms (defaults to `CentOS-7-x86_64-GenericCloud.qcow2`)
 - *helper_sleep*.
 Defaults to `15`.
 Number of seconds to wait when deploying the bootstrap helper node on openstack/kubevirt before sshing into it
 - *masters* number of masters.
 Defaults to `1`